Building Regulations Deal With How Your Building Is Constructed.

-Examples of this might be where you are proposing a two-storey extension, but need advice as to whether or not the existing foundations are able to take the extra load.
+Examples of this might be where you are proposing a two-storey extension, but need advice on whether or not the existing foundations can take the extra load.

 They would ask you to dig a “trial” pit next to the existing foundations, then Building Control would come out to inspect it.
 Often they would seek confirmation from your design Structural Engineer as well – we can help you with this is required.